Trends and climate

 What are the potential criminal sanctions for cybercrime?

-Penalties are issued by the national criminal jurisdictions.
+Penalties are issued by the domestic criminal jurisdictions.

 What penalties may be imposed for failure to comply with cybersecurity regulations?